 The first films in the New Release Strategy to receive support were The Pearl Button (New Wave, 18 March 2016), Mustang (Curzon, 13 May 2016), Chevalier (STUDIOCANAL, 22 July 2016), Sonita (Verve Pictures, 28 October 2016) and The Fits (Lionsgate, 24 February 2017)

 We asked you to feedback on your experience of the New Release Strategy so far.
 Here’s what you told us.

 Support available to members

 If you are a Film Hub South East member, by screening any of the New Release Strategy films, you can access the following support:

-- Film Hub South East can fund up to £150 to cover Cinema+ activities including programme notes, paid-for marketing, talks and speaking costs.
-(Please note: funding may not be used for the screening licence.)
+- Film Hub South East can fund up to £200 to cover Cinema+ activities including programme notes, paid-for marketing, talks and speaking costs.

 - A bigger marketing and press campaign, raising visibility and targeting specific audiences in every region of the UK.

 - A comprehensive marketing pack created by exhibitors for exhibitors, with top-quality, tailored content to take the hard work out of reaching your audiences.
 It will include: web and social media assets; press templates; key national and regional partners and networks to tap into.

 - Interesting and alternative shareable content for each of the titles.